History of Measles in Timeline

 From 2017, a measles resurgence in Europe started to occur with numbers increasing in that year to 21,315 cases, with 35 deaths.

-2017: Measles Reproductive Number Review
+2017: Measles Reproductive Number Estimates

-2017: Two Measles Cases in Orthodox Jewish areas of Brooklyn
+2017: Measles cases in Brooklyn

-July 2018: Measles Case in Portland, Oregon
+July 2018: Measles Exposure in Portland, Oregon

-August 2018: Confirmed cases of measles in Brazil
+August 2018: Measles Outbreaks in Brazil

-October 2018: Measles Outbreak Begins in Brooklyn
+October 2018: Measles outbreak in Brooklyn

 As of 2018, measles remains a leading cause of vaccine-preventable deaths in the world.

-2018: Increase in Measles Cases
+2018: Increase in Measles Cases Globally

-2018: Decreasing Measles Virus Genotypes
+2018: Decrease in Measles Virus Genotypes

 Data from 2016 to 2018 show that the most frequently detected measles virus genotypes are decreasing, suggesting that increasing global population immunity has decreased the number of chains of transmission.

-2018: Measles Vaccination Rate in Samoa
+2018: Measles vaccination rate in Samoa

-In 2018, the measles vaccination rate in Samoa was 31 to 34%.
+In 2018, the measles vaccination rate in Samoa was between 31 and 34%.

 2018: Global Measles Deaths